Best of The Regordane Way 2024

-One of the great walks in France, The Regordane is France’s quintessential historical trail, here in a ‘best of’ format.”
+One of the great walks in France, The Regordane is France’s quintessential historical trail, here in a ‘Best of The Regordane Way’ format.”

 Best of Regordane Way commences its historical synopsis in Langogne and follows the higher route to Luc Castle.
 The stretch from La Bastide to Villefort is a truly memorable experience and the road to L’Estrade full of fascination and mystery.

 The Enlightened Traveller is proud to have been the first tour operator in the world to offer this tour to the hiking fraternity and we remain the experts on this historic trail.
-You follow the ‘original’ route as far as it is still possible, avoiding latter-day deviations dreamed up by local tourist departments for convenience sake.
+With our Best of The Regordane Way you follow the ‘original’ route as far as it is still possible, avoiding latter-day deviations dreamed up by local tourist departments for convenience sake.

 Best of Regordane Way uses the Cevenol train as the perfect eco-friendly prelude and postscript, and is the ideal introduction to the path followed by French armies, kings, pastors, pilgrims and traders as they made their way between volcanic Central Massif and limestone Mediterranean Garrigues.

 - £660.00 Pounds Sterling or €760.00 Euros [per person, shared double or twin-bedded room]

 - Discover a trail that shaped French history

 - Medieval Garde-Guerin and Chassezac Gorge